Skip to content

 SecureNetEvent

-This function will register a client net event that is only triggerable by actual scripts.
+This function will register a client net event that can only be triggered by the server side.
+Useful for ensuring clients (like cheaters) are not triggering it.

 Arguments